aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 Gahagan biface.
-The second and third splits (LM2 and LM3) occur at points of highest curvature, and LM2 is always split on the right side of the biface when oriented in 3D space following the alignment output of *auto3dgm*, illustrated in Figure 7a of the manuscript.
-To place the final landmark (LM4), a linear measurement was used to insert a reference point equidistant between LM2 and LM3.
+The second and third splits (LM2 and LM3) occur at points of highest curvature, and LM2 is always split on the right side of the biface when oriented in 3D space following the alignment output of *auto3dgm*, which is illustrated in Figure 7a of the manuscript.
+To place the final landmark (LM4), a linear measurement was used to project a reference point equidistant between LM2 and LM3.
 The location of that point was leveraged in placing the reference plane used to cut the spline at the location of LM4.